gajus/gulp-canonical/README.md

 # Canonical

 Using [Canonical](https://github.com/gajus/canonical) does not require a [Gulp](http://gulpjs.com/) plugin.
-Canonical has a programmatic interface to access all its features.
+Canonical has a [program interface](https://github.com/gajus/canonical#program-interface) to access all its features.
 You can use it in combination with a glob package, such as [globby](https://www.npmjs.com/package/globby) to lint multiple files, e.g.

 ```js
 import gulp from 'gulp';